rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

             Deleting packages

+6. This completes the deletion of Cloud Foundry deployment release from BOSH.

+## Delete BOSH Deployment##

-6.So Cloud Foundry has been deleted, we can now delete BOSH Deployment.First we have to delete the BOSH stemcell as follows:
+1. First delete the BOSH stemcell as follows

 + `bosh delete stemcell bosh-stemcell 0.6.4` # you can find stemcell name in the output of `bosh deployment` which we executed above